 These are the guiding pillars of the Reinventing Metro Plan.
-The Plan outlines concepts for the transit improvements that are possible with new sales tax funding at the 0.5% to 1.0% levels.
+The Plan outlines concepts for the transit improvements that are possible with new sales tax funding at the 0.8% level.

-After nearly three years worth of community outreach and planning, the Reinventing Metro conceptual plan was created.
-The plan outlines the possibilities to provide sustainable, long-term funding, as well as outlines service improvements if a county-wide sales tax funding is secured.
+After nearly three years of community outreach and planning, the Reinventing Metro plan was created.
+The plan outlines the possibilities to provide sustainable, long-term funding, as well as outlines service improvements should a county-wide sales tax funding is secured.

 The objectives of the plan are financial sustainability, improved service frequency, longer service hours, and shorter trip times for customers.
-Depending on the level of sales tax, various improvements including the implementation of Bus Rapid Transit corridors becomes possible.
+Various improvements including the implementation of Bus Rapid Transit corridors becomes possible.

 When Metro was formed in 1973, Hamilton County was a different place.
 Most people worked downtown and lived in nearby suburbs, so Metro's hub-and-spoke transit system met their needs.
 Today, our region has changed, but Metro has not because of an unsustainable funding model.
 Reliant on a city-based earnings tax, Metro is efficiently run but does not connect enough people to available jobs and much-needed service in our region.

-In 2016, the Metro Future's Task Force, a volunteer committee of business, community, labor and faith leaders, determined that Metro's current funding source is unsustainable and cannot support its existing route network or any improvements.
-Here are some key learnings and recommendations:
+In 2016, the Metro Futures Task Force, a volunteer committee of business, community, labor and faith leaders, determined that Metro's current funding source is unsustainable and cannot support its existing route network or any improvements.
+Here are some key insights and recommendations:

 If we do nothing